microsoft/graphrag/docsite/index.md

 - [_Global Search_](posts/query/0-global_search) for reasoning about holistic questions about the corpus by leveraging the community summaries.
 - [_Local Search_](posts/query/1-local_search) for reasoning about specific entities by fanning-out to their neighbors and associated concepts.

+### Prompt Tuning

+Running _GraphRAG_ with your data out of the box may not yield the best possible results.
+We strongly recommend to fine-tune your prompts following the [Prompt Tuning Guide](posts/index/3-prompt_tuning) in our documentation.